fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

   it('login form can be opened', function() {
     cy.visit('http://localhost:5173')
-    cy.contains('login').click()
+    cy.contains('button', 'login').click()
   })
 })
 ```

-The test first searches for the login button by its text and clicks the button with the command [cy.click](https://docs.cypress.io/api/commands/click.html#Syntax).
+The test first searches for a _button_ element with the desired text and clicks the button with the command [cy.click](https://docs.cypress.io/api/commands/click.html#Syntax).

 Both of our tests begin the same way, by opening the page <i><http://localhost:5173></i>, so we should extract the shared code into a <i>beforeEach</i> block run before each test: